© David Llewellyn

 “She’s massive,” said Anabel, because some things need to be said twice.

 Anabel measured herself often.
 The last time she looked she was 132cm tall, tip to toes.
-In horse terms this was thirteen hands which meant she was four hands smaller than Lennon, the larger of Grandad’s Clydesdales who was, until now, the biggest animal Anabel had ever seen.
+In horse terms this was thirteen hands which meant she was four hands shorter than Lennon, the larger of Grandad’s Clydesdales who was, until now, the biggest animal Anabel had ever seen.
 The reason she was thinking this was because Lennon and McCartney had wandered over to see what the fuss was about.
 The two shire horses studied the elephant from a safe distance across the stream.
-Even Lennon was tiny by comparison.
+Lennon was tiny by comparison.

 “Is she an African elephant or an Asian elephant?” asked Anabel, using the only thing she knew about elephants to try to sound intelligent.